sjwines/hourofai/forest/forest3.md

 ---

+Run the program several times.

+Change the number from 1 to 3.

+What is the maximum amount of enemy buoys you can have in your game?

 ~hint What does this spawn enemy buoy do?
 The green block creates an enemy buoy, places it on the map, assigns it a velocity, and enables bounce on wall, allowing it to roam. hint~

 ## {3.
 Make It Dangerous (Bump/Avoid)}